The Current Lab

 Brittney Hartle

-I am a postdoctoral fellow at The Wilcox Lab.
+I am a postdoctoral fellow at the Wilcox Lab.
 My current research focuses on the impact of perceptual biases on the accuracy of shape perception in virtual environments rendered in head-mounted display (HMD) systems.
 Given the potential of HMD systems as tools for vision science, clinical, and training applications, it is critical that content creators and users understand potential errors in shape perception due to constraints of human visual processing.
 I am also involved in a collaborative project with the University of Waterloo that focuses on evaluating the effectiveness of flight simulators to generate aviation-relevant visual illusions in pilot training.
 My previous applied research projects have focused on a variety of different industry sectors, including designing aviation-relevant perceptual tasks to assess binocular vision requirements in military aviation, preferences for depth and movement in 3D film, and measuring real-world visual distortions in augmented reality prototypes.

 hartleb@yorku.ca